Professional counselling for children, teens, or families navigating grief.

 Grief is how we respond when we experience loss.
 Everyone experiences grief, and many people associate grief with the death of someone close to them.
 Grief is also a common reaction when someone in their lives is diagnosed with a life-threatening illness.
 Grief is complicated.
 There is no one way to experience it, and members of the same family can grieve differently.
 Counselling can help a grieving child, teen, or family navigate emotions and grief's overall impact.

-We are accepting new referrals.
 To learn more, contact us using the email or number below.

 Child, Teen, and Family Counselling